LandRegistry/govuk-frontend-flask/README.md

 ## Demos

 There are some helpful demos included by default that show all of the components available from GOV.UK Frontend Jinja and a selection of forms and validation patterns from GOV.UK Frontend WTForms.
 These are located in the `app/demos` and `app/templates/demos` directories, along with the `demos` blueprint.
-Use them for reference whilst building your service, but be sure to delete them, along with the relevant section in `build.sh`, before deploying the app.
+Use them for reference whilst building your service, but make sure to delete them, along with the relevant section in `build.sh`, before deploying the app.

 ## Testing